-Family Wellbeing Service (ERHSCP partnership
+Family Wellbeing Service (ERHSCP partnership st. St. Family Wellbeing Service Referrals with Children 1st)

-with Children 1st

 The service is now available to all 15 GP practice's in East Renfrewshire, with the majority making good use of the connection.
 Referrals have been impacted by the pandemic and associated restrictions.
 The number of referrals per quarter has been variable.
 However, the most recent data, for January to March 2023, showed the number of referrals reach a new peak of 57.